Stephen O'Donnell (footballer, born 1992): Kilmarnock

 O'Donnell signed a three-year contract with Scottish Premiership club Kilmarnock on 4 July 2017.
 O'Donnell performed well following the appointment of Steve Clarke as Kilmarnock manager, and he was selected for the Scotland squad in May 2018.
 Kilmarnock offered O'Donnell a new three-year contract in August 2019, but he opted to evaluate his contract situation at the end of the season.
 During January 2020 Oxford United made an offer for O'Donnell, but a deal was not completed before the closure of the transfer window.
 He rejected a new contract with Kilmarnock at the end of the 2019–20 season.

 Motherwell

 On 13 August 2020, Motherwell announced the signing of O'Donnell on a contract until the next transfer window.
 On 1 February 2021, he agreed a new contract with Motherwell until the end of the season.
 On 13 April 2021, O'Donnell signed a new two-year contract with Motherwell, keeping him at the club until the summer of 2023.

+On 3 June 2024, Motherwell announced that O'Donnell had signed a new two-year contract with the club.
+On 18 March 2025, Motherwell announced that they had triggered their one-year contract extension with O'Donnell.